Mike Vanderjagt: Indianapolis Colts

-After the Colts routed the Denver Broncos in the wild-card round of the 2004 playoffs, he told reporters that the Colts' opponents in the next round of the playoffs, the Patriots, were "ripe for the picking," and said "I think they're not as good as the beginning of the year and not as good as last year" (when they won the Super Bowl).
-Patriots safety Rodney Harrison fired back at him in an interview, calling him "Vanderjerk".
-Harrison's teammate, linebacker Willie McGinest, was more temperate in his response, but noted that "There's going to be a whole bunch of plays when he's not going to be out there [on the field].
-The rest of his guys will be out there dealing with it."
-The Patriots eventually defeated the Colts 20–3 and went on to win Super Bowl XXXIX.

 Vanderjagt indicated in a radio interview during the season that he might not return to the Colts for 2005, as his cap number was $2.8 million and the Colts might not be willing to pick up his salary for that season.
 He noted that he may return to the CFL, where his professional career began.
 However, he eventually signed a reworked deal and returned to the Colts.

 In the 2005–06 NFL Playoffs, against the eventual Super Bowl XL champion Pittsburgh Steelers, Vanderjagt missed a 46-yard field goal attempt wide right with 18 seconds remaining, when the Colts were behind 21–18, costing the Colts a chance at overtime and ending the team's season.
 Walking off the field after the kick, he took off his helmet and threw it to the ground in anger (which cost his team a 15-yard unsportsmanlike conduct penalty).
 It was Vanderjagt's first field goal miss in the RCA Dome in the postseason.

 Shortly thereafter, on January 19, 2006, Vanderjagt appeared on a lighthearted segment of the Late Show with David Letterman, during which he successfully kicked a 46-yard field goal, outside Letterman's Manhattan studio.
 Letterman, an Indiana native and Colts fan, served as the holder.
 The appearance was said to be one of the reasons why Vanderjagt was not re-signed in 2006.

 During the 2006 offseason, Vanderjagt became a free agent and the Colts elected not to re-sign him.
 Instead, they signed free agent Adam Vinatieri, who had helped in the Patriots' recent Super Bowl titles.
-Following Vanderjagt's departure, the Colts would go on to win Super Bowl XLI that season.
+Following Vanderjagt's departure, the Colts won Super Bowl XLI that season.